 "I love my wife, but the urges come and I can't seem to stop having sex with prostitutes.
 I know that she might leave me if I act out again, but I don't know how to stop."

 "The fact that they don't even know that I'm watching them turns me on as much as seeing what they are doing."

 "I'd call women listed on Craigslist and make them want to set up a meeting with me.
 I never showed up for any of the meetings.
 Just setting them up was my high."
-"I sat down to watch porn for 30 minutes and realized hours later that it was 4am and I had completely missed dinner and had to be at work in 3 hours."

 "I couldn't even make it through the 20 minute drive.
 I had to pull over and masturbate.
 I didn't even want to, but I couldn't stop myself."